google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

        testing.)
 If you don't see the prompt you can find it in Android Settings &gt; Security &gt; Device Administration.
 1. Visit your PWA.
-You can start install from the three dot menu &gt; "Add to Home screen" or through the Add to Home screen banner.
+You can start install from the three dot menu &gt; "Add to Home screen" or through the add to home screen banner.
     1. In the developer preview you'll additionally see a prompt from the package installer to confirm.